Tenants' Security Deposit Rights in Missouri

 - The landlord must mail these items to the last known address of the tenant.

-5. Do Security Deposits Have to Earn Interest in Missouri?
+Are Deposits Required to Earn Interest in Missouri?

 A landlord does not have to notify a tenant in writing after receiving the tenant’s security deposit.
 The landlord has no obligation to notify the tenant of how and where the landlord is storing the tenant’s security deposit.